Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/data-visualisation/colour.md

 {/if}
 </div>

-If you do need multi-hued color scales, it’s best practice to [use well established perceptually even ramps like the Viridis ramps](https://d3js.org/d3-scale-chromatic/sequential#interpolateViridis).
+If you do need multi-hued colour scales, it’s best practice to [use well established perceptually even ramps like the Viridis ramps](https://d3js.org/d3-scale-chromatic/sequential#interpolateViridis).

 **Use this**